JENGZY-devBoi/Sec1_Group6_Wonder2048Tile/README.md

 ## Description
 It's a game created from c#.
-By using buttons up, down, left, right from the keyboard.
+Play this game by using buttons up, down, left, right from the keyboard.

 > <h3>step 1</h3>
 <p>